Welcome to the Groovy cheat sheet! This is a condensed reference for Groovy syntax and other information that you might regularly want to look up.

 where <expr> is an expression that can be evaluated to a boolean according to Groovy Truth.

-For completeness, another common approach to iteration is with the each()
+For completeness, another common approach to iteration is with the each() method:

 List<String> listOfNames = ...